Get insider access

 N/A

-The 27GL850-B has a disappointing contrast ratio.
-Although IPS monitors usually have low contrast, this is worse than most, and blacks appear gray when viewed in the dark.
-If you're looking for a similar monitor but with a VA panel, displaying deeper blacks, then check out the AOC CQ27G1.
+This monitor has a disappointing contrast ratio.
+Blacks look gray next to bright highlights, and it doesn't have a local dimming feature to improve it.
+If you're looking for a similar monitor with a VA panel displaying deeper blacks, check out the AOC CQ27G1.

 0